Constitutional recognition of Indigenous Australians: 1995: ATSIC report

 In February 1995, the Recognition, Rights and Reform report by the Aboriginal and Torres Strait Islander Commission (ATSIC) stated that constitutional reform was a priority, finding massive support for recognising Indigenous Australians in the Constitution.

 On 16 October 2007, Prime Minister John Howard promised to hold a referendum on constitutional recognition, and Labor leader Kevin Rudd gave bipartisan support.
 On 8 November 2010 Prime Minister Julia Gillard announced plans for a referendum on the issue.

 2012: Expert panel

 In 2010, the federal government established an Expert Panel to inquire into changing the federal Constitution so that Australia's Indigenous peoples would be recognised in it.
-After wide-ranging consultation and receiving thousands of submissions, the panel delivered its report titled Recognising Aboriginal and Torres Strait Islander Peoples in the Constitution to Prime Minister Julia Gillard on 19 January 2012.
-The report recommends the removal of Constitution sections 25 and 51(xxvi), and the insertion of new sections 51A, 116A and 127A:
+The panel's co-chairmen were Patrick Dodson and Mark Leibler.
+The report titled Recognising Aboriginal and Torres Strait Islander Peoples in the Constitution was presented to prime minister Julia Gillard on 19 January 2012.
+The report recommended the removal of Constitution sections 25 and 51(xxvi), and the insertion of new sections 51A.
+116A and 127A: